gjharsha/gjharsha.github.io/readme.md

 `<div id="all-activities"></div>`

 ## To embed a reference to a particular publication, use the following code snippet
+Mind the index number in publications.json index should be unique.
+Have an incremental number.
 If you want to embed publication at index 8 user `publication_8` `<div class="publication_8"></div>`